Third Menai Crossing: Background and history

-Following 2011 plans for a Wylfa Newydd nuclear power station on Anglesey, concerns over increased construction road traffic for the new power station on the two existing bridges were raised.
-With a third crossing called as a potential solution.
+Following plans in 2011 for a Wylfa Newydd nuclear power station on Anglesey, concerns over increased construction road traffic for the new power station on the two existing bridges were raised, and a third crossing was proposed as a potential solution.
 Plans for the power station were paused in 2019, potentially impacting the case for the crossing.

 In 2013, the Welsh Government announced the project would be back on their agenda.

 A Strategic Outline Business case by the Welsh Government backed the need for a crossing in 2016.
-The crossing was estimated to cost £135 million in 2017.
+Plaid Cymru had welcomed the proposal in 2016, as a way to tackle traffic congestion in the area.
+Welsh Conservative MS, Russell George said such a project was "long overdue".
+In October 2017, the Welsh Government and Plaid Cymru agreed in a draft budget to allocate £3 million to support the design and development of the third crossing.
+The crossing was estimated to cost £135 million in December 2017.

 In October 2018, First Minister of Wales Carwyn Jones announced the preferred option.
-The option chose was described as the "purple route", involving a new bridge to be built to the east (but not directly next) of the existing Britannia Bridge, with facilities for pedestrians and cyclists.
-The purple option to the east garnered 25% of the first choice vote and total majority of respondents in a public consultation.
-A bridge design was not selected at the time, a local engineer had proposed it be held by statues of Bendigeidfran.
+The option chosen was described as the "purple route", involving a new bridge to be built to the east of (but not directly next to) the existing Britannia Bridge, with facilities for pedestrians and cyclists.
+This option received 25% of the first choice vote of respondents in a public consultation.
+A bridge design was not selected at the time; a local engineer had proposed it be supported by statues of Brân the Blessed.
 Extending Garth Pier across the strait as a pedestrian and cyclist crossing was also proposed by a local, but deemed unrealistic.

-Plaid Cymru had welcomed the proposal in 2016, as a way to tackle traffic congestion in the area.
-Welsh Conservative MS, Russell George said such a project was "long overdue".

-Construction was expected to start and potentially open in 2021, but was delayed due to the COVID-19 pandemic.
-In June 2021 following the 2021 Senedd election, the project was indefinitely shelved by Deputy Minister for Climate Change (with responsibility for Transport) Lee Waters, as part of a review of all proposed road construction projects in Wales and how to reduce carbon emissions over concerns of climate change.
-A decision was expected to be made by November 2022, but delayed, with Waters stating cuts in the November 2022 United Kingdom autumn statement by Chancellor of the Exchequer, Jeremy Hunt as the reason for the delay.
+The Welsh Government stated in 2017 that construction was expected to start soon, take two years to construct, and potentially open by 2021, but this was delayed due to the COVID-19 pandemic.
+In June 2021, after the 2021 Senedd election, the project was indefinitely shelved by Deputy Minister for Climate Change (with responsibility for Transport) Lee Waters, as part of a review of all proposed road construction projects in Wales and how to reduce carbon emissions over concerns of climate change.
+A decision was expected to be made by November 2022, but this was delayed, with Waters stating cuts in the November 2022 United Kingdom autumn statement by Chancellor of the Exchequer, Jeremy Hunt as the reason for the delay.

-In December 2022, the Welsh Government announced that a new crossing starting construction by 2027, and be completed by 2029–30 was "likely", but the government had not formally committed to the project.
+In December 2022, the Welsh Government announced that a new crossing starting construction by 2027, and to be completed by 2029–30, was "likely", but the government had not formally committed to the project.
 Waters however stated such a crossing would take seven years to build.
-This announcement follows the temporary closure of the Menai Suspension Bridge from October 2022 to early 2023 for urgent safety repairs, causing severe congestion on the Britannia Bridge and the local area, and media reported this increased calls for a third crossing.
+This announcement followed the temporary closure of the Menai Suspension Bridge from October 2022 to early 2023 for urgent safety repairs, causing severe congestion on the Britannia Bridge and the local area, and media reported this increased calls for a third crossing.